moogacs/docs.buf.build/docs/tour/add-a-dependency.md

 title: 9 Add a Dependency
 ---

-Without the [BSR](../bsr/overview.md) depending on other Protobuf APIs is a painful, manual process.
+Without the [BSR](../bsr/overview.md), you can only depend on other Protobuf APIs by manually fetching the `.proto` files you need.
+If you wanted to use [`googleapis`](https://github.com/googleapis/googleapis), for example, you'd need to clone the right Git repository and copy the `.proto` file(s) you need in order to compile your own `.proto` files.
+And if `googleapis` has its own external dependencies, then you need to fetch those as well.

-For example, if you want to use [googleapis](https://github.com/googleapis/googleapis) you're expected to clone the Git repository and manually copy the `.proto` file(s) you need in order to compile your `.proto` files.
-Worse, this workflow is prone to API drift, where the latest `googleapis` code evolves and is therefore inconsistent with your local copy.
-This is exactly what we have in the current `PetStoreService` - the `google/type/datetime.proto` is copied in order to build the [module](../bsr/overview.md#module).
+Even worse, this way of managing dependencies is prone to API drift, where the `googleapis` code may evolve over time, leaving your local copies inconsistent with the latest version and your modules thus out of date.
+It turns out that this is exactly what you did with the `PetStoreService`: the `google/type/datetime.proto` file is actually present in your local directory and currently used to build your [module](../bsr/overview.md#module).

-Now that we have the BSR, this entire workflow simplifies immensely.
+Now that you're familiar with the BSR, you can simplify this entire workflow immensely.

-## 9.1 Remove `google/type/datetime.proto` {#remove-datetime-proto}
+## 9.1 Remove the `datetime.proto` file {#remove-datetime-proto}

-We'll start by removing the `google/type/datetime.proto` file from our module altogether.
+Start by removing the `google/type/datetime.proto` file from your module altogether.
-From within the `petapis` directory, run the following command:
+From within the `petapis` directory, run this command to remove _all_ of the local `google`
+dependencies:

 ```terminal
 $ rm -rf google
 ```

-Then, remove the `google/type/datetime.proto` reference from your [`buf.yaml`](../configuration/v1/buf-yaml.md):
+Now remove the `google/type/datetime.proto` reference from your[`buf.yaml`](../configuration/v1/buf-yaml.md):

 ```yaml title="buf.yaml" {5-6}
  version: v1